 (6) Supervise and direct all employees of the Home and prescribe their duties not otherwise established by the Board or by State or federal law.

 (7) Ensure that all laws, rules, regulations, and policies pertaining to the Home are observed.

 (8) Prepare policies related to operation of the Home, subject to approval by the Board.

 (9) Collect all sums due and payable to the Home and transfer the same to the State Treasurer when received.

 (10) Perform such other duties as may be directed by the Board to carry out the purposes of this chapter.

-(11) Report annually on or before July 1 to the Secretary of Administration, the House Committees on Appropriations, on General, Housing and Military Affairs, and on Government Operations, the Senate Committees on Appropriations, on Economic Development, Housing and General Affairs, and on Government Operations on the number of employees who work at the Vermont Veterans' Home for 16 hours or fewer per week.
+(11) Report annually on or before July 1 to the Secretary of Administration; the House Committees on Appropriations, on General, Housing and Military Affairs, and on Government Operations; and the Senate Committees on Appropriations, on Economic Development, Housing and General Affairs, and on Government Operations on the number of employees who work at the Vermont Veterans' Home for 16 hours or fewer per week.
 (Added 2003, No. 121 (Adj.
 Sess.), § 79, eff.
 June 8, 2004; amended 2013, No. 179 (Adj.
 Sess.), § E.342.4.)